Towards Adversarially Robust Recommendation from Adaptive Fraudster Detection: Attacks against Existing RS

 \subsection{Attack Formulation}

 We begin by quantifying the attacker's malicious goal.
-Recall that the attacker aims to promote a set of target items $\mathcal{T}$.
-A commonly used metric to measure the effectiveness of recommendation for an item is the \textit{hit ratio}.
+Recall that the attacker aims to promote a set of target items $\mathcal{T}$, a commonly used metric to measure the effectiveness of attack for an item is the \textit{hit ratio}.
 Specifically, a hit ratio for an item $v$ with parameter $k$ (denoted as $HR@k (v, \mathcal{G}, \theta)$) is the percentage of users whose top-$k$ recommendation list includes that item.
 Note that we make explicit the dependency of the hit ratio of $v$ on the graph $\mathcal{G}$ and the trained model parameter $\theta$.
 Thus, we can use an adversarial objective function $F_{adv}(\mathcal{G}, \mathcal{T}, \theta) = \frac{1}{\mathcal{T}}\sum_{v \in \mathcal{T}} HR@k (v, \mathcal{G}, \theta)$, the average hit ratios of those target items, to quantify the attacker's goal.

-Poisoning attacks against recommendation then amount to finding the optimal poisoned graph $\mathcal{G}'$ to maximize the adversarial objective function.
-It can be formulated as a \textit{bi-level} optimization problem, where at the outer level the attacker optimizes the objective over the graph $\mathcal{G}'$ while at the inner level, the model parameter $\theta$ is optimized though minimizing the training loss, also depending on $\mathcal{G}'$.
-Mathematically, a poisoning attack can be formulated as
+Poisoning attacks against recommendation then amounts to finding the optimal poisoned graph $\mathcal{G}'$ to maximize the adversarial objective function.
+It can be formulated as a \textit{bi-level} optimization problem, where in the outer level the attacker optimizes the objective over the graph $\mathcal{G}'$ while in the inner level, the model parameter $\theta$ is optimized though minimizing the training loss, also depending on $\mathcal{G}'$.
+Mathematically, a poisoning attack is formulated as: